PerrySetGo/es6-revision/es6-course-notes.md

 * babel core allows for transpilation, babel loader allows us to import/export js files, babel preset allows to transpile dependent on browser.
 * the .babelrc file configures browser-specific transpilation

+Second Commit - project setup completed.

+## Variable Declarations

+* In ES6 we move away from var and towards let as a regular variable declaration.
+* `let` is scoped to code block
+* cannot reference the variable outside of the block
+* must be enclosed in a minimum of `{}` - a standalone block.
+* const is a constant and can only be declared once
+* if const points to an array, the array can be manipulated, but the variable cannot be reassigned:

+const numbaz = [1,2,3];
+numbaz.push(4);
+console.log(numbaz);

+works

+const numbaz = [1,2,3];
+numbaz = 'numbers';

+will not work.

+## Template literals

+New template literal syntax replaces concatenation for strings!

+let firstName="perry"
+let message = `Hi there, ${firstName}`;

+Third commit